francoriba/k8s_canary_demo/README.md

 This project demonstrates basic Kubernetes concepts, focusing on simulating a basic environment suitable for a deployment following the canary strategy.

+The idea for this demo came up from this [blog](https://blog.devops.dev/kubernetes-deployment-strategies-part-2-ec2290717fcb)

 ## Infrastructure

 <p align="center">